Klean-Prep Sachets Pack of 4

 - Gut surgery

 For all of these, it is important that your gut is clean so the procedure is more likely to be a success.
+This product is not suitable to relieve constipation.

 Always take Klean-Prep exactly as your doctor has told you.
 You should check with your doctor or pharmacist if you are not sure.